nichwch/yurt/README.md

 1. Clone the repo.
 2. Run `npm install`.
 3. Remove the example posts is `/posts` and replace them with your blog content.
+Yurt supports Markdown.
 4. Run `npm run create-index`.
 This will use a local first AI model to embed your blog posts, stick them in a vector DB, then create an index of the most related paragraphs to any given paragraph.
 It can take a while, so don't close it while it's running.
 In the future I'd like to support using a cloud provider for embeddings to speed things up.
 5. Run `npm run dev` to see a preview of your blog.
 6. Deploy to Vercel or any other cloud provider that supports SvelteKit.